Mandate for Syria and the Lebanon: Background

-With the defeat of the Ottomans in Syria, British troops, under General Sir Edmund Allenby, entered Damascus in 1918 accompanied by troops of the Arab Revolt led by Faisal, son of Sharif Hussein of Mecca.
-Faisal established the first new postwar Arab government in Damascus in October 1918, and named Ali Rida Pasha ar-Rikabi a military governor.
+With the defeat of the Ottomans in Syria, British troops, under General Sir Edmund Allenby, entered Damascus in 1918 accompanied by troops of the Arab Revolt led by Faisal, son of Hussein bin Ali, King of Hejaz.
+Faisal established the first new postwar Arab government in Damascus in October 1918, and named Ali Rikabi a military governor.

 The new Arab administration formed local governments in the major Syrian cities, and the pan-Arab flag was raised all over Syria.
 The Arabs hoped, with faith in earlier British promises, that the new Arab state would include all the Arab lands stretching from Aleppo in northern Syria to Aden in southern Yemen.

 However, in accordance with the secret Sykes–Picot Agreement between Britain and France, General Allenby assigned to the Arab administration only the interior regions of Syria (the eastern zone).
 Palestine (the southern zone) was reserved for the British.
 On 8 October, French troops disembarked in Beirut and occupied the Lebanese coastal region south to Naqoura (the western zone), replacing British troops there.
 The French immediately dissolved the local Arab governments in the region.

 France demanded full implementation of the Sykes–Picot Agreement, with Syria under its control.
 On 26 November 1919, British forces withdrew from Damascus to avoid confrontation with the French, leaving the Arab government to face France.
 Faisal had travelled several times to Europe since November 1918, trying to convince France and Britain to change their positions, but without success.
 France's determination to intervene in Syria was shown by the naming of General Henri Gouraud as high commissioner in Syria and Cilicia.
 At the Paris Peace Conference, Faisal found himself in an even weaker position when the European powers decided to renege on the promises made to the Arabs.
+Throughout the early period of colonial administration, collaboration persisted between British and French authorities in the region, in fulfillment of economic interests of both parties in the region, such as in the establishment of a customs-free zone for goods produced within the British and French controlled territories.

 In May 1919, elections were held for the Syrian National Congress, which convened in Damascus.
 80% of seats went to conservatives.
 However, the minority included dynamic Arab nationalist figures such as Jamil Mardam Bey, Shukri al-Kuwatli, Ahmad al-Qadri, Ibrahim Hanano, and Riyad as-Solh.
 The head was moderate nationalist Hashim al-Atassi.

 In June 1919, the American King–Crane Commission arrived in Syria to inquire into local public opinion about the future of the country.
 The commission's remit extended from Aleppo to Beersheba.
 They visited 36 major cities, met with more than 2,000 delegations from more than 300 villages, and received more than 3,000 petitions.
 Their conclusions confirmed the opposition of Syrians to the mandate in their country as well as to the Balfour Declaration, and their demand for a unified Greater Syria encompassing Palestine.
 The conclusions of the commission were ignored by both Britain and France.